faraggi/articles/truffle-eea-private-transactions.md

 ## Who can do this?

 Anyone who'd like to try can very much do so we will gladly support any developer who wants to help out.
-But here are some recommended knowledge areas to have:
+But here are some recommended pre-requisites:

-The truffle codebase is mainly written in `javascript`, and this particular interface-adapter library we'll be looking at is written in `typescript`.
+The Truffle codebase is mainly written in `javascript`, and this particular interface-adapter library we'll be looking at is written in `typescript`.
 So knowing some javascript is a must.

-It will definitely help if you've had some exposure and usage of the truffle library.
+It will definitely help if you've had some exposure and usage of the Truffle library.
 Nothing fancy, just using it for compiling and deploying contracts for example.
 Likewise, having some previous knowledge of the web3js library is going to prove quite helpful.

-All of the above somewhat describes a general dapp developer- so in other words; if you've already written a dapp before using truffle, this contribution could be done by you.
+All of the above somewhat describes a general dapp developer- so in other words; if you've already written a dapp before using Truffle, this contribution could be done by you.

 So what's in it for you?
 Two things: